 - What is a “Global Edition” and how does it differ from a non-Global model?

 A Global Edition comes with both a US and a CE power cord, support for DAB/DAB+ radio (used primarily in Europe), finer tuning of FM stations, a power saving/safety feature which automatically turns the unit off if there has been no sound or usage for twenty minutes, and additional safety and emission certifications such as CE and DRUK.
-It otherwise has the same features as a standard model with the same, free lifetime technical support, two-year warranty, and return policy.
+It otherwise can be grouped with non-Global models for whole-home audio, has the same features as a standard model, the same free lifetime technical support, two-year warranty, and return policy.
 If you are unsure if your model is a Global Edition, if you see a CE logo printed on the rear panel, it is a Global Edition.